-You can receive benefit in combination with part-time work for a maximum of 60 weeks during a benefit period.
-When the 60 part-time weeks have been used up, you will not be able to get benefit for the weeks you work or have vacation.
+You can receive benefits in combination with part-time work for a maximum of 60 weeks during a benefit period.
+When the 60 part-time weeks have been used up, you will not be able to get benefits for the weeks you work or have a vacation.

 Exclusion with terminated or rejected part-time employment

 An applicant shall be excluded from the right to compensation, including if he or she has left employment without a valid reason.
 There are times when you can leave employment or cease to be active in your part-time business without being excluded from entitlement to benefit.
 This applies if you have used up your 60 part-time weeks and the income from your work is lower than the daily allowance you receive if you do not work.

 If you have used up your 60 part-time weeks you may, under certain conditions, decline an offered job without being excluded from entitlement to benefit.
 This will apply if the extent of the employment is less than your job choice and the income from the part-time work is less than 90% of the daily allowance.

 A single person with a child or children under 18 years old

 A single person with his or her own child or children under the age of 18 living wholly or partially in the person‘s own home, can be assigned to the job and development guarantee when the 60 part-time weeks have been used up.
 The assignment will be made by the Swedish Public Employment Service.